10 Cognitive Stimulation Exercises for Adults

 5. Visualization and Spatial Reasoning Exercises

-• Playing video games that require navigating 3D space
+• Playing video games or apps that require navigating three-dimensional environments

 Visualization and Spatial Reasoning Exercises